diku-dk/futhark-playground/README.md

 When running the web-server, you also start a socket server at 127.0.0.1:44372.
 Clients can connect to this socket server.

 ### Running the compute-server
 A simply compute server that connects to the socket server hosted at 127.0.0.1:44372, and awaits requests, which contains Futhark code, and some instructions, which it will use to run the code.
 For this [Futhark](https://futhark.readthedocs.io/en/stable/installation.html) is obviously required.
-You can start the compute-server by running `cd compute-server && python compute_server.py`.
+You can start the compute-server by running `cd webserver-server && python compute_server.py`.
 The compute_server will fail to run if there are no servers running on port 44372.

 ## Communication between web-server and compute-server
 The communication between the server and clients is a simple TCP connection.
 The server can have an unlimited amount of clients connected to it, and it will at random choose which client to send run requests to.

-The communication is in JSON and exchanges all end with `\r\n`
+All exchanges starts with 1 byte, indicating the size of the incoming data.
+If the first bit is set to 1, then the remaining 7 bits is used to determine how many bytes are needed to specify the length of the data.
+The data itself is in JSON.

 When a client connects to the server, it has to communicate which code backends it supports.
 The "hello" from the client looks like this:
 ```